-Returns a Network Analyst solver properties object based on the type of the network analysis layer specified as the argument.
+Returns a Network Analyst solver properties object based on the type of network analysis layer specified as the argument.
 The solver properties object is used to update the analysis properties for the layer.

 A variable that references a Layer object obtained from a network analysis layer.
 It can be derived from existing layers in a map document or by specifying the catalog path to the network analysis layer file as an argument to the Layer class.
 The isNetworkAnalystLayer property on the Layer object can be used to identify whether a given Layer object is a network analysis layer.